ICA Internships Information for Employers

 As an employer what is my role?

-Salary backfill and associated expenses costs of £7500 will be paid to the Interns' employing organisation to support the release from clinical duties.
+Salary backfill and associated expenses costs of £10000 will be paid to the Interns' employing organisation to support the release from clinical duties.

 Employers will have an opportunity to identify clinical priorities and needs which could be addressed through the internship.

 Sheffield Hallam University will provide you with the contact details for the Programme Lead who will be able to assist should any queries or problems arise.
-We will also contact your local Research & Development department to ensure that they are aware that a member of the organisation is engaging with the programme.
+Please also contact your local Research & Development department to ensure that they are aware that a member of the organisation is engaging with the programme.
 This is to ensure that interns are supported within their employing organisations in the early stages of their research careers.

 Linking with the research mentors

 Close links between the employing organisation and the mentors is central to the ongoing success of the internship programme.
 The interns' line manager, the Intern and the Research Mentors must meet at the beginning and end of the Internship.
 If required, a further meeting may be conducted part way through the Internship to help problem solve any challenges that arise.
 This will provide the opportunity for the line manager to identify clinical priorities and needs which could be addressed through the internship.
 It will also have the added benefit of increasing collaboration between organisations.
-These meetings may be face-to-face or via teleconference/Skype etc.
+These meetings may be face-to-face or via online video conferencing.

 Cancel event